withastro/roadmap/proposals/0000-hybrid-output.md

 # Adoption strategy

-- Adoption will be entirely opt-in by setting `output: 'server'` in your `astro.config.mjs` file and adding `export const output = "static"` to a route.
+- Adoption will be entirely opt-in by setting `output: 'server'` in your `astro.config.mjs` file and adding `export const prerender = true` to a route.
 - This is not a breaking change, it is new behavior
 - Third-party adapters will not necessarily need to change to support this new hybrid output as it builds on top of the existing `server` output